Makerland/book/content/workshops/e_firmata.md

 	button.hold(play_some_sound)

-When ever someone presses and holds the button down, a function called “play_some_sound” is called.
+When ever someone presses and holds the button down, a function called `play some sound` is called.

 Now write a program that prints out “Button Pressed” whenever someone presses your button.